 My goal is financial freedom to have more time on the things I love.

-I only trade from the RSI with 30-periods to stay away from day trading.
+I only trade from the RSI with two and 30-periods to stay away from day trading.

 If your goal is day trading, you can use RSI2 daily to make profits in the market.

 However, I will talk about momentum trading first because this is easy to do.

 History also repeats in stock trading to ignore it.
 That is how strong stocks work to use it for your advantage.

 I use RSI to gauge the speed of the stock to ride or go against it.

 The less popular strategy I found in trading is Spyfrat’s technique.

 In the stock market, he is trading with RSI only to detect parabolic stocks.

 He uses the 30-period RSI to find parabolic stock, but, what are parabolic stocks?